11 Things Sugar Does to Your Body

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

-You probably know that a candy bar or can of soda isn’t exactly healthy, but you might not be aware of how exactly their sugar content is affecting your body.
-And while a treat every once in a while is perfectly okay, daily consumption has been shown to have pretty significant negative health outcomes.
-A study published in the American Journal of Public Health found that drinking a 20-ounce soda daily caused the equivalent of 4.6 years of cell aging, the same as smoking cigarettes—and this cell aging has previously been linked with a shorter human lifespan.
+Let’s be clear: A treat every once in a while is perfectly okay.
+Healthy eating is more about patterns of eating over time, rather than a single holiday or even an occasional indulgence.
+That said, daily consumption of added sugar may have a pretty significant negative impact on health outcomes.
+A study published in the American Journal of Public Health found that drinking a 20-ounce, sugar-sweetened soda daily was associated with the equivalent of 4.6 years of cell aging, the same as smoking cigarettes—and this cell aging has previously been linked with a shorter human lifespan.
 The things that happen to your body when you stop eating sugar, on the other hand, are beneficial to your health.

 One of the immediate effects of sugar on the body is the release of more insulin, which regulates blood sugar.
 Soda is the worst culprit, says Vasanti Malik, a research scientist at the Harvard T.H.
 Chan School of Public Health.
 “Sugars in beverages are absorbed very quickly, which results in rapid increases in blood glucose and insulin,” she says.
 “Over time this can lead to insulin resistance [in which the body needs more and more insulin to be effective], and place an individual on a pathway to adverse metabolic health.”
 Naturally occurring sugars, as in fruit, don’t have the same negative effects because they’re paired with fiber, which helps slow absorption.